D00MFist/ctf/templates/linux-template.md

 # Add user to sudoers
 echo "hacker ALL=(ALL:ALL) ALL" >> /etc/sudoers
 ```
-## Dirty COw
+## Dirty COW
 ```
 uname -a or uname -r
 Works on Linux Kernel 2.6.22 < 3.9
+Try 40839 or 40616 first

-can also try the follwoing if searchsploit doesnt work https://gist.github.com/rverton/e9d4ff65d703a9084e85fa9df083c679
+can also try the following if above & searchsploit doesnt work https://gist.github.com/rverton/e9d4ff65d703a9084e85fa9df083c679
 ```
 ### Basic info